 As an Amazon Associate I earn from qualifying purchases.

-Is your PC or system working slower than usual?
+Is your PC or Mac working slower than usual?
 Well, it can be due to heavy RAM usage.
 The apps or software require RAM in order to run and to use them without any lag you will require a sufficient amount of RAM.
-There are various types of RAMs with different frequency.
+There are various types of RAMs with different frequencies.
 Higher the frequency of the RAM, the faster its performance.
 You can simply say the frequency is the speed of the RAM stated in MHz.